 At New Haven take I-91 North to left-hand Exit 6, Willow Street.
 At the end of the exit ramp, turn right on Willow Street and follow to the end.
 Turn right on Whitney Avenue, drive one-half block, and turn left on Canner Street.
 The entrance drive to the Divinity School is in the second block, on the left, at the top of the hill.
-Enter the driveway, go past the tennis courts, and drive straight through to parking lot #12.
+Enter the driveway, go past the tennis courts, and turn right up the driveway and into parking lot #11.
+A guard will be available immediately inside the building to allow access to the lot.